glm-tools/pyglmnet/doc/GLM-introduction.rst

     q(z) = \log(1 + \exp(z))

-The softplus prevents $\lambda$ in the canonical inverse link function from exploding when the argument to the exponent is large.
+The softplus prevents :math:`\lambda` in the canonical inverse link function from exploding when the argument to the exponent is large.
 In this modification, the formulation is no longer an exact LNP, nor an exact GLM, but :math:`\pm\mathcal{L}(\beta_0, \beta)` is still concave (convex) and we can use